 And you know what?
 They’re not enjoying the clothes in their closets more because they lost weight.
 Not one of them is shopping better because she suddenly has more glamourous facial features or a fresh, younger-looking hairstyle.

 What has each woman chosen to do?
-She has chosen to invest in what she’s got.
+She has chosen to invest in Herself — without changing any thing about her body.

 Convinced she was right, I found a sitter and made my appointment.
 Throughout the two hour consultation, I learned how to see color in a new way.
 There are certain colors that make my face look more yellow (not the look I’m going for), and there are another whole set of colors that make me look older which, at forty, is not the look I’m going for either.
 But taking the time to clearly see how over 100 color swaths look against my face changed the way I see color.
 Color changes my appearance.
 Color can be my friend or my enemy.